MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## Troubleshoot your bot

-While testing your bot in **Test chat** pane, you can use **Save snapshot** feature to get the conversational diagnostics data that you can use to troubleshoot any issues you runt into.
+While testing your bot in **Test chat** pane, you can use **Save snapshot** feature to get the conversational diagnostics data that you can use to troubleshoot any issues you run into.

 In your **Test chat** pane, go to the Menu on the right to find **Save snapshot** option: